 It's a wonderful story.

-The movie is built around this charitable act from a Muslim country to a Christian nation, separated by 4,000 miles.
+The movie, still in post-production, is built around this charitable act from a Muslim country to a Christian nation, separated by 4,000 miles.
 At the time the Ottoman Empire was experiencing enormous internal difficulty, but the Sultan Khaleefah Abdul-Majid was determined to help the starving men and women of Ireland.
 A friendship between two different cultures was formed.
 In the movie a Turkish sailor meets an Irish farm girl and she finds “herself torn by her emotions.”

 “Famine” is scheduled for release later this year and is written and directed by Omer Sarikaya, along with Tipperary-born screenwriter Norina Mackey.